papaux/til/source/linux/performance-monitoring.rst

 * ``netstat -c 10``: print continuously, every 10 seconds
 * ``netstat --statistics --raw``: display a lot of network statistics like number of packets received, errors, ...

-**iftop**

-Live and real time network bandwidth vizualization tool.
-Can be useful to check network speed, see through which interface the traffic is going and to which endpoint.

 **iptraf**

 More advanced iftop tool, which collects in additional and more advanced informaiton.